If I need or want to pursue my degree from UNH fully remotely, will I be able to do so?

-Will faculty have the right to opt out of in-person interaction with students based on personal or family health concerns?
+Do faculty have the right to opt out of in-person interaction with students based on personal or family health concerns?

 Employees impacted by COVID-19 can request reasonable temporary accommodations under the Americans with Disabilities Act (ADA).

-Will UNH provide staff with masks and other personal protective equipment to keep them safe?
+Does UNH provide staff with masks and other personal protective equipment to keep them safe?

-Guidance from federal and state sources will help determine the levels of personal protective equipment required for all faculty, staff, students and visitors.
+Guidance from federal and state sources help determine the levels of personal protective equipment required for all faculty, staff, students and visitors.
 Necessary equipment will be provided.

 Accommodations will be made for any member of the community who is required to quarantine.